 New Infrastructure Will Help Advance Public Safety, Improve Connectivity for Area Residents and Visitors

-How does this help New York residents?
-This new infrastructure will also help improve the overall coverage experience for AT&T wireless customers in New York.
-Residents, visitors and businesses can take advantage of the AT&T spectrum bands, as well as Band 14 when capacity is available.
+In addition to further elevating public safety’s connected experience in support of their emergency response, the new sites will also help improve the overall coverage experience for AT&T wireless customers in the area.
+Residents, visitors and businesses can take advantage of the AT&T spectrum bands, as well as Band 14 when additional capacity is available.

-Where can I find more information?
-Go here to learn more about how AT&T is supporting New York.
 For more about the value FirstNet is bringing to public safety, check out FirstNet.com.
-And go here for more FirstNet news.